 100th LinkedIn blog, close to 1,000 blogs overall, a time for reflection

 Today I publish my 100th LinkedIn blog, and I’m getting close to 1,000 published blogs since seriously kicking this journey off in 2009.
 Milestones are always a time for reflection, and so I thought it was worth sharing the great and not so great of what it’s like to lay it all out there on social media.
-I know a lot are ready to embrace social leadership, so I hope my experiences help.
+I know a lot are ready to embrace social leadership, so I hope my experiences in Linkedin business marketing help.

 And of course, my presence is not just writing blogs, because social leadership is the entire way you participate across multiple social media platforms.
 I know amazing people who don’t blog at all!
 Instead, it is the intelligent way they are participating – delivering value to their target audience consistently, every day – that matters most.
 This approach equally builds loyalty, respect and drives customer wins.
 Yes, it does.